mk-fg/NetworkManager-WiFi-WebUI/README.rst

 Simple web interface (python2/twisted) for NetworkManager daemon to manage WiFi connections.

-Designed to work with JS enabled or not, dynamically updating through websockets, http long-poll or whatever other mechanism SockJS supports, if possible.
+Designed to work with JS enabled or not, dynamically updating through websockets (though currently xhr-streaming transport is forced, see notes below), http streaming, long-poll, jsonp or whatever other mechanism SockJS supports, if possible.

 Requirements for this UI are to be fairly lite/minimal, responsive, be able to enable WiFi, pick AP, connect/disconnect to and get basic status/scan updates,